 The GVT Division has also developed opioid-free and opioid-sparing pathways for patients undergoing more minor surgery, such as laparoscopic cholecystectomy.
 The opioid-free laparoscopic cholecystectomy pathway, developed by Dr. Michael Manning, has enabled many patients to leave the hospital on the same day of surgery without receiving or requesting any opioids.

 Under the leadership of Dr. Timothy Miller, proficiency in perioperative care of liver transplant patients at Duke has grown to national prominence.
 Aside from access to highly skilled and experienced physicians, liver transplant patients at Duke benefit from shorter wait times and significantly higher survival rates than the national average.
 The GVT Division also provides care to patients undergoing kidney and pancreas transplants, and has expanded its services to include small bowel transplantation.
 The liver transplant team includes Drs.
-Timothy Miller, Sandy An, Brian Colin, Jonathan Dunkman, Sarada Eleswarpu, Michael Manning, Arturo Suarez, Ankeet Udani, and David Williams.
+Omar Al-Qudsi, Crosby Culp, Jonathan Dunkman, Sarada Eleswarpu, Russell-John Krom, Michael Manning, Timothy Miller, Arturo Suarez, and Ankeet Udani.